Chicong00/8-week-SQL-challenge/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/81607668/129742132-8e13c136-adf2-49c4-9866-dec6be0d30f0.png" width="500" height="520" alt="image">

+Danny and his friends launched a new startup Foodie-Fi and started selling monthly and annual subscriptions, giving their customers unlimited on-demand access to exclusive food videos from around the world.

+This case study focuses on using subscription style digital data to answer important business questions on customer journey, payments, and business performances.

 View the case study [here](https://github.com/Chicong00/Case-study-3)

 ---
 ### 🏦 Case Study #4 - Data Bank
 <p align="center">
 <img src="https://user-images.githubusercontent.com/81607668/130343294-a8dcceb7-b6c3-4006-8ad2-fab2f6905258.png" alt="Image" width="500" height="520">

+Danny launched a new initiative, Data Bank which runs just like any other digital bank - but it isn’t only for banking activities, they also have the world’s most secure distributed data storage platform!

+Customers are allocated cloud data storage limits which are directly linked to how much money they have in their accounts.
+There are a few interesting caveats that go with this business model, and this is where the Data Bank team need your help!

+The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need.

+This case study is all about calculating metrics, growth and helping the business analyse their data in a smart way to better forecast and plan for their future developments!

 View the case study [here](https://github.com/Chicong00/Case-study-4)